Degrees and Certifications:

 In addition to Davidson, Mrs. Toole's teaching experience also includes teaching in the Primary Division of the Augusta Ballet School for ten years, serving as the ballet program for the Augusta West Dance Studio for six years, and currently as an adjunct instructor for the Columbia County Ballet's Company dancers.

-As the instructor for Ballet 3, Ballet 4, Ballet 5, Mrs. Toole is proud to share the beautiful art of classical dance with her students and to provide a caring training, an exciting challenge and a knowledge and appreciation of one of the great artistic disciplines.
+Mrs. Toole is proud to share the beautiful art of classical dance and the craft of theatre marketing with her students and to provide a caring training, an exciting challenge and a knowledge and appreciation of the power of fine arts studies.